RybzXx/backend-template/src/com/iraqidata/README.md

 - The deadline for the project is Thursday, 2024-08-29 at 11:59 p.m.
 - **No submissions will be accepted after that date.**

+## Method of Submission ##

+After completing the project, create a zip of the entire project and send it over e-mail to <adham.a@kapita.iq>

+# Task Details #

 ## Endpoints ##

 ### `/api/sales-trend` ###